omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

   description: >
     Cycling along the coast, in the easiest route to Santiago de Compostela.
     Start to cycling the Camino of st James in Porto city and make a journey of a life time.
-This amazing bike tour crosses the Nort of Portugal and North of Spain where you will pedal trhough the bridge of the river Lima, the bridge of Minho river and Galicia coast line.
+This bike tour goes thru the bridge of the river Lima, the bridge of Minho river and Galicia coast line.
   keywords: >-
     porto to santiago de compostela Bike tour , guided bike tour santiago de